AresValley/Artemis-DB/static/49/description.md

 Automatic Link Set-up (ALIS) is an automatic link system used by Rohde & Schwarz modems.
+Used in the same way as ALE.
+Primarily uses FSK with 228.66 Bd (variable from 30-650 Bd), and a FSK shift of 170 Hz.
+ALIS also uses ARQ / PRP for error correction.
+An improved version of ALIS was made, called ALIS-2

+ALIS is described in report 551-2 of the ITU "Reports of the CCIR 1990 - Fixed Services at Frequencies below about 30 MHz".